TremayneChrist/ProtectJS/README.md

 ###Pros

-1. Enables private methods be be added onto the prototype, keeping object memory to a minimum.
+1. Enables private methods to be added onto the prototype, keeping object memory to a minimum.

 2. Keeps code creation clean and easy to read.